-Rashida Manjoo, Special Rapporteur on Violence against Women, its causes and consequences
+Rashida Manjoo, former Special Rapporteur on violence against women, its causes and consequences (2009-2015)

-Rashida Manjoo holds a part-time post as a Professor in the Department of Public Law of the University of Cape Town.
-She is the former Parliamentary commissioner of the Commission on Gender Equality (CGE) in South Africa, a constitutional body mandated to oversee the promotion and protection of gender equality.
-Prior to being appointed to the CGE she was involved in social context training for judges and lawyers, where she has designed both content and methodology during her time at the Law, Race, and Gender Research Unit, University of Cape Town and at the University of Natal, Durban.
+Professor Manjoo is the former Parliamentary commissioner of the Commission on Gender Equality, an institution created by the Constitution of South Africa, which is mandated to oversee the promotion and protection of gender equality.
+She has been involved in social context training for judges and lawyers, where she has designed both content and methodology.

-She has held numerous visiting professorships including most recently at the University of Virginia, in the United States.
-She served as the Des Lee Distinguished Visiting Professor at Webster University, USA where she taught courses in human rights, with a particular focus on women's human rights and transitional justice.
-She was the Eleanor Roosevelt Fellow with the Human Rights Program at Harvard Law School (2006-07) and also a clinical instructor in the program in 2005 and 2006.
+She has held numerous visiting professorships including the Des Lee Distinguished Visiting Professor at Webster University, USA, where she taught courses in human rights, with a particular focus on women's human rights and transitional justice.
+She was the Eleanor Roosevelt Fellow with the Human Rights Program at Harvard Law School (2006-2007) and also a clinical instructor in the program in 2005 and 2006.
 She received an honorary LL.D from Northeastern University School of Law in 2011, the inaugural William McKinley Award for Good Governance from Albany Law School in 2013, and the International Human Rights Award from the American Bar Association in 2014.

 Prof Manjoo serves on the Steering Committee of the Initiative for Strategic Litigation and is also a member of the International Advisory Council of the Women’s Initiative for Gender Justice.